 Service station investors spoiled for choice recently, too

-Caltex’s sell-down comes six weeks after we reported the Withers family, which owns 7-Eleven’s Australian franchise, sold 15 national service stations with leasebacks, for a total of $77.9 million.
+Caltex’s sell-down comes six weeks after we reported the Withers family, which owns 7-Eleven’s Australian franchise, sold 15 service stations with leasebacks, for a total of $77.9m.